 - Winter: Snowdrop, Tulip, Camellia, Euphorbia, Iris, Nerine, Pansy, Poinsettia.

-– All year round: Orchid, Calla Lily, Carnation, Protea, Gypsophila, rose, and Tulip.
+- Year-round: Orchid, Calla Lily, Carnation, Protea, Gypsophila, rose, and Tulip.

 Choose a colour scheme

-Decide where the will the flowers play a role in your wedding
+Decide where the flowers will play a role in your wedding

 - Bride’s bouquet